kbss-cvut/termit-docker/README.md

 security.
 Then create another user for TermIt and give it write access to the `termit` repository.
 Use the TermIt user's credentials as values for `GDB_USERNAME` and `GDB_PASSWORD` in `.env` and restart all services.

+### Which Docker Compose File to Use

+The configuration contains two Docker Compose files:

+- `docker-compose.yml` runs TermIt and its necessary services (validation-service, Annotace)
+- `docker-compose.monitoring.yml` runs TermIt and its necessary services + monitoring services (Prometheus, Grafana).
+  See below for more info on monitoring

 ## Configuration

 TermIt is highly configurable both in terms of the content and the way it runs.
 This section provides details on